SeyedParsa/road-service-web/README.md

 * To bring down the PostgreSQL service, run `docker compose down` possibly with option `-v`.

 ## Installation
-0. Make sure you have installed Docker on your production server.
+0. Make sure you have installed [Docker Engine](https://docs.docker.com/engine/install/ubuntu/), [Docker Compose](https://docs.docker.com/compose/install/), and [Docker Compose V2](https://docs.docker.com/compose/cli-command/) on your production server.
 1. Clone the repository on the server.
 2. Create a file named `.env` in `docker/production` based on the given `sample.env`.
 3. Navigate your working directory to `docker/production`.